 21. Turn Your Sunglasses Into a Filter

-Sunglasses work like filters, when you put them on, you can see that the colours change.
+Sunglasses work like filters.
+When you put them on, you can see that the colors change.

 You can capture this effect by simply placing the glasses in front of the camera lens.
 This trick can be used with smartphones or professional cameras, it doesn’t matter which one you have.

-Focus through the glasses, you wouldn’t want the object itself to be sharp and the rest blurred.
+Focus through the glasses.
+You don’t want the glasses sharp and the rest blurred.

-If you drop paint into the water, their mixture can create amazing smoke-like effects.
+If you drop paint into the water, the mixture can create amazing smoke-like effects.

 You can use this idea creatively, and tweak the composition by adding different objects.
 You’ll see, it’s really not as hard as it seems!

 We have a full paint-in-water tutorial you can check out next!